 Naming The Rock

-It seems that the identification of the property as The Rock is attributed to the large rock that forms a roof over what is now known as The Rock Kitchen.
-It is also understood that this space provided some of the living space for the Hayes family in years gone by.
-Over the years there have been additions to this space so as to make it amenable for catering to large groups of users of the site.
+According to Kerry Hayes, reference to the property as The Rock is attributed to the large rock that forms a roof over the cave space (now known as The Rock Kitchen).
+The name has persisted through the time of involvement MHWA(Q) and Mens Wellbeing.
+Over the years there have been additions to this space making it amenable for catering to large groups of users of the site.

 Pathways to Manhood connection